 No matter which Bowflex machine you go with, you really can’t go wrong.
-There is no piece of equipment I could recommend more highly when building your own home gym or to supplement your time at the gym.
+There is no piece of equipment I could recommend more highly when building your own home gym or to supplement your time at the gym with.
 Each one of these machines is highly rated for good reason.
 They are sturdy, durable, and they offer a highly effective workout with more variety than any other one single machine can offer.

 I believe that Bowflex has done nearly everything possible to help imitate your experience at the gym by offering convenience, the latest resistance technology, and as many upper and lower body workouts, a single machine can manage.
-The only thing missing are some free weights on the side, but that and the addition of a Bowflex would truly make a for a complete and ultimate home gym!
+The only thing missing are some free weights on the side, but that and the addition of some Bowflex Selecttech Dumbbells would truly make a for a complete and ultimate home gym!

 Thanks for reading.
 Have any suggestions of which Bowflex machine you love more?
 Feel free to leave so in the comments below!